Saifahmadkhan/PlugNPlay/README.md

 ```

 # Citation
-If you use Cardea for your research, please consider citing the following paper:
+If you use VacSIM for your research, please consider citing the following paper:

 [VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning](https://arxiv.org/abs/2009.06602).